-- Announced 11 total new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - 8 new cases Friday - 3 additional cases were reported from previous days due to a state reporting error - Total positive cases now at 2,830 - City starting to see a leveling of cases, however we must remain vigilant - State has begun reporting probable new cases in addition to confirmed cases - o 126 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 56 deaths reported from long term care facilities - 70 residential deaths - Ethnic breakdown of deaths: - 56 White 44.44% - 29 Black 23.00% - 39 Hispanic 31% - 2 Asian 1.6% - $\circ$ Average age of positives cases 51 years old - Average age of hospitalizations 68 years old - Average age of deaths -81 - 98.5% of deaths had underlining health conditions - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
-Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - Requirements for businesses to adhere to the regulation - Law enforcement and public health officials will enforce regulation - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing Aspects - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
-Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent
+- Announced 5 new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - Total positive cases now at 2,703 - City starting to see a leveling of cases, however we must remain vigilant - State has begun reporting probable new cases in addition to confirmed cases - 120 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 54 deaths reported from long term care facilities - 66 residential deaths - Ethnic breakdown of deaths: - 55 White 45.83% - 27 Black 22.5% - 36 Hispanic 30% - 2 Asian 1.7% - \circ Average age of positives cases -51 years old - Average age of hospitalizations 68 years old - Average age of deaths -81 - o 98.5% of deaths had underlining health conditions - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
+Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - Requirements for businesses to adhere to the regulation - Law enforcement and public health officials will enforce regulation - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing - Over 1,100 contact tracing has been done so far - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
+Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations results showing tactical strategy is working - Total population tested 190 individuals

-- Homeless Triage facilities and operations results showing tactical strategy is working - Total population tested 189 individuals - 12 positives / 6.34% - Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020. - Homeless triage tenting facility to be taken down July 30, 2020 - Friends of the Homeless have worked with the city to establish a plan for the transition - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
-8:30am 7pm. - HHS is reminding residents that it is mosquito season and to take the proper precautions against EEE - City will open cooling centers, when needed, and following all COVID-19 public health guidance
+- 10 positives / 5.2% - Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020. - Tent triage facility will remain up and staff on standby in case of a second wave or surge - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - Senior centers will remain closed during Phase I but will continue to provide outreach and wellness checks - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
+8:30am 7pm. - HHS is reminding residents that it is mosquito season and to take the proper precautions - City will open cooling centers, when needed, and following all COVID-19 public health guidance